 The Quabbin Controlled Deer Hunt is an annual event conducted on Quabbin Reservoir watershed lands, implemented as part of the management program to maintain a balance between deer herd densities and forest regeneration.
 Participants are selected from an applicant pool in a special lottery in early September.
-Since 2016, all applications must be submitted online; the application must be filled out and submitted from the DCR Deer Hunt web page between July 1st and August 31st.
-Hunters can get assistance completing the online application at the Quabbin Visitor Center on Saturdays (9 a.m. to noon) and Wednesdays (noon to 3 p.m.) during the application period.
+Since 2016, all applications must be submitted online; the application must be filled out and submitted from the DCR Deer Hunt web page starting July 1, 2020; there is no specific deadline this year for submitting an application.
+If you need assistance completing the online application, call the Quabbin Visitor Center at (413) 323-7221 and leave a message; someone will get back to you within one or two business days.

-Once selected, all successful applicants will receive written notification by early to mid-October.
+Once selected, all successful applicants will receive their access permit via email by mid-November.
 If you have any questions or concerns, please contact:

 Quabbin Reservoir - Visitor Center

 485 Ware Rd.